 Read the guidance notes and FAQs

-Before applying, we recommend that all applicants read the CEF Guidance Notes, FAQs, view sample application forms and read the application Help Notes for more detail about the Fund and project eligibility.
+Before applying, we expect that all applicants read the CEF Guidance Notes, FAQs, view sample application forms and read the application Help Notes for more detail about the Fund and project eligibility.

 Understand the application process